PHPOffice/PhpSpreadsheet/docs/topics/defined-names.md

 ```
 `/samples/DefinedNames/SimpleNamedFormula.php`

-There are a few points to note here.
+There are a few points to note here:

 Firstly. we are actually storing the tax rate in a named formula (`TAX_RATE`) rather than as a cell value.
 When we display the tax rate in cell `B1`, we are actually storing an instruction for MS Excel to evaluate the formula and display the result in that cell.